justinrgarrard/world-of-naevis.net/data/archetypes/wizard_tower.md

 #### Quick Cast

-At 6th level, you can cast a spell that normally requires an action by using a bonus action.
+At 6th level, you can cast a cantrip or spell that normally requires an action by using a bonus action.
 You must take a short or long rest before using this feature again.

 #### Pocket Cast